 Earlier this year we collected almost 1,500 comments through a community consultation process.
 The community feedback guided the preparation of a masterplan for Mays Hill Precinct that seeks to provide a community space for current and future residents and visitors to enjoy.

 The community told us that the Precinct should provide for a diverse range of recreation and leisure facilities and activities, retention and enhancement of the natural landscape qualities of the Precinct, improved cycling and walking paths, and a space which is safe and accessible for all.

 Thank you to everyone who provided feedback on the ideas presented and contributed their own ideas.

-During April and May our architect and consultant team have been busy analysing community feedback, conducting investigative studies and working with the City of Parramatta on locating a new aquatic centre within the Precinct.
-Our team has prepared a plan that incorporates recreation, leisure facilities and activities into the natural landscape, and we want your feedback.
+After this first community session, our architect and consultant team analysed the feedback, conducted further studies and worked with the City of Parramatta on locating a new aquatic centre within the Precinct.

 For enquiries or comments